LoominusAI/ngx-hopscotch/README.md

   }
 ```

+Don't forget to include the Hopscotch styles somewhere in your Angular project.

 ### Considerations for Latent Targets

 When configuring your tour steps, pay close attention to the steps with targets that aren't currently visible - such targets could be part of a lazy loaded component,